tonyYSaliba/Software-Fault-Injector/README.md

 2- Enter the number of error injections to be performed

+### Debugging by entering the lines
+1- Enter the name of the program that you want to debug: you enter `stack_unwinding`

+2- Enter Line1 and Line2

+3- Enter the injection type and number of injections

+### Output

-3- You will get the responces of all the tests, this is the output:
+You will get the responces of all the tests, this is the output:

 **tid**: Thread Id (the number of threads that were executing)